tomconte/dask-on-azureml-sample/README.md

 ```

 This is were we request to run the script using an MPI cluster of 4 instances (`instance_count`) and 8 processes per instance (`process_count_per_instance`).
 You should adjust these numbers according to the configuration of your cluster.

+The job also defines inputs and outputs, both mounted directly from Blob Storage to the compute nodes.
+This means the inputs and outputs will appear on all the nodes as local folders.

 Execute the job using the following command: